Marketing Automation Failures

-One of the most basic failures we see time and again is companies forgetting or refusing to spend a little time and money cleaning up their e-mail lists.
+One of the most fundamental failures we see time and again is companies forgetting or refusing to spend a little time and money cleaning up their email lists.
 It always pays to keep a clean list.
-Not only will it be cheaper to only send mails to bona fide customers, you can also avoid contacting the wrong customers with irrelevant marketing information.
+Not only will it be cheaper only to send emails to bona fide customers, but you can also avoid contacting the wrong customers with irrelevant marketing information.

-What’s even worse is that poor quality e-mail lists are almost always a sign that the underlying databases are faulty.
+On top of this, poor quality email lists are almost always a sign that the underlying databases are faulty.
 These databases should guide your CRM strategy.
-They should contain as much information as possible about sales leads and loyal customers, and they should be kept as accurately as possible.
+They should contain as much information as possible about sales leads and loyal customers, and they should be kept as accurate as possible.

 Who Cares About Mistaken Identities?

-Obviously, that’s not a serious question.
-As marketing professionals, we should all try to communicate clearly and directly with customers and we should always get their names right.
+That's not a serious question.
+As marketing professionals, we should all try to communicate clearly and directly with customers, and we should always get their names right.

-How often have you received automated mail-outs with that address you as "Mr Steve" or "Mrs Laura"?
+How often have you received automated mail-outs that address you as "Mr Steve" or "Mrs Laura"?
 Even worse, many marketing automation campaigns leave out the names altogether.
-Instead, customers receive a greeting along the lines of "Dear
+Instead, customers receive a greeting along the lines of "Dear [Insert customer name here]".

 This kind of failure should never, ever happen.
 But it does.
-With the right automated marketing systems you can minimise the risk of an identity crisis, so it makes sense to use them.
+With the right automated marketing system, you can minimise the risk of an identity crisis.

 Social Media Can Be A Marketing Minefield

-What’s so annoying about these marketing automation failures is that they can be easily avoided.
-If you use the latest CRM solutions, you can craft efficient, client-focused communications strategies that save time and money without alienating anyone.
-If this sounds good to you, contact Flowbird and we'll try to work out an automated marketing system that works for you.
+Marketing automation failures are frustrating because we know you can avoid them.
+Using the latest CRM solutions, you can craft efficient, client-focused communication strategies that save time and money without alienating anyone.
+If this sounds good to you, contact Flowbird, and we'll help you find an automated marketing system that works for your business.